Empty Nest Syndrome

 Dealing with Empty Nest Syndrome

 Empty Nest Syndrome is nothing to be ashamed of.
-It is perfectly okay to express your emotions being a mother or a father.
-We are wired to be protective of our children so we are bereft when they leave us.
+It is perfectly okay to express your emotions as a mother or a father.
+We are wired to be protective of our children, so we are bereft when they leave us.

 With that being said, it is necessary to move forward with the emotions and rekindle with your friends, peers, and social circle.
 Both partners should support each other in the process of grieving.
 Here are a few ways in which parents can cope healthily with Empty Nest Syndrome.

-Stay busy- To overcome ENS, it is essential to redirect your attention towards the subjects that might make you feel engaged.
+Stay Busy - To overcome ENS, it is essential to redirect your attention towards the subjects that might make you feel engaged.
 Create some hobbies, perform activities, and meet up with old friends or relatives.
-Involvement in the physical activities like outdoor games, yoga, meditation, or jogging.
+Involvement in physical activities like outdoor games, yoga, meditation, or jogging.

 Set Tangible Goals - Having goals that go beyond your identity as a parent is very important to help you sustain through this period of uncertainty.
 They will help you in the long run as well.
 Goals could include relationship goals, business goals, or just something that you always dreamt of!